Larry Klayman: 2020s

 Klayman filed a suit on behalf of himself, Freedom Watch, and a Dallas-area photography studio which alleged that the Chinese government created the coronavirus disease as a biological weapon.
 Klayman also represented Ben Stein in a lawsuit that alleged that California's shelter-in-place order in response to the pandemic was illegal.
 Klayman further requested that the International Criminal Court open an inquiry to investigate the virus's origins.
 In addition, Klayman filed an unsuccessful defamation lawsuit against CNN over its coverage of these lawsuits.

 Klayman filed a lawsuit on behalf of Joel Gilbert's production company that alleged breach of contract after a movie theater canceled Gilbert's private screening of his film, The Trayvon Hoax.
 Klayman filed a lawsuit on behalf of seven former Philadelphia police officers which alleged that they were wrongfully fired following discovery of their racist comments.
 Klayman filed an unsuccessful lawsuit on behalf of Siaka Massaquoi that alleged that the FBI illegally searched Massaquoi's house following the 2021 United States Capitol attack.
+Klayman filed a lawsuit on behalf of ROKiT over a sponsorship dispute with Williams Racing.
+Klayman filed on behalf of a self-published author a lawsuit that alleged Netflix and others stole his idea for the 2021 film Don't Look Up.